 Unhelpful Words

 For example, when you use the words “When I,” they’ll help to reduce tension.
-The person may get defensive when using a “you” phrase, such as “When you sent that email, you lost me at…” Instead say, “When I read your email, I got a little lost at the section about…”
+The person might get defensive when using a “you” phrase, such as, “When you sent that email, you lost me at…” Instead, say, “When I read your email, I got a little lost at the section about…”

-Be Relevant: Keep the conversation focused on feedback that’s relevant and job related as well as things you have control over.
+Keep the conversation focused on feedback that’s relevant and job related, as well as things you have control over.
 For example, complaining about the way a document looks after printing from a poor-performing printer, knowing there’s no budget for a new printer, adds to stress and frustration.

-Be Honest and Conversational: Avoid talking down to others.
-Instead be considerate and genuine – always.
-Backhanded comments or passive-aggressive behavior undermine the feedback process and prevent job growth.
+Avoid talking down to others.
+Instead, always be considerate and genuine.
+Backhanded comments or passive-aggressive behavior undermine the feedback process.

-Ask Questions: If want to provide effective feedback, ask thoughtful questions.
-This will allow you to glean more information about their work, thoughts and feeling and help improve your active listening skills.
+If want to provide effective feedback, ask thoughtful questions.
+This will allow you to glean more information about the person's work, thoughts and feelings. and will help to improve your active listening skills.

 The right questions provide structure to your feedback.
 Follow these guidelines:

-Check for Understanding: Ask the individual to summarize what you’ve said to ensure
+Ask the individual to summarize what you’ve said to ensure they understand.

 About the Author: Nancy Schnoebelen Imbs is an empowering professional development consultant, dynamic motivational speaker and author.
 Highly dedicated and results-oriented, she has the skill and passion for helping individuals become more confident and successful in business and beyond.
 She and her company Polished help clients focus on key adjustments that result in meaningful impact and effectiveness.